c0deing/llm-soc-alert-triage/README.md

 - LLMs show potential in regards to alert classification i.e. threat detection
   - GPT-4o mini achieved the best recall of 95.19%, yet exhibited a false positive rate of 72.97%
 - All models struggle significantly with prioritisation
   - GPT-4.1 achieved the best macro recall of 34.59% with an accuracy of 49.44% only
+- Traditional ML models continue to provide strong practical value in regard to the binary classification task

 Full results are in the `/results/` folder